Weight Loss Treatment

 Being medically ‘obese’ means you’re very overweight and carrying a lot of body fat.
 The most widely used method for determining obesity is the body mass index (BMI), which looks at your weight in relation to your height.
 For most people, BMI is a useful indicator of whether you’re a healthy weight, overweight, or obese.
 You’re classed as overweight if your BMI is over 25, and obese if you have a BMI over 30.
 However this is not a useful measurement for people who are very muscular, as they can have a high BMI despite low levels of body fat.

-Obesity is compounded by the consumption of more calories from food than the body can burn off through physical activity.
-In modern society, the rise in obesity can be partially attributed to eating excessive amounts of high calorie, processed, sugary foods and sitting down for long periods of time without much exercise.
-Underlying physical conditions such as an underactive thyroid can also potentially lead to weight gain.
-If you think there is an underlying medical reason for obesity you should talk to your doctor.
+Obesity generally results from the consumption of more calories from food than the body can burn off through physical activity.
+In modern society, the rise in obesity can be partially attributed to eating excessive amounts of high-calorie foods coupled with a sedentary lifestyle without much exercise.
+Underlying physical conditions such as an underactive thyroid can also be a factor in weight gain.
+If you think there is an underlying medical reason for your obesity you should talk to your doctor.

 What are the risks of obesity?